 Flickr Groups: Join and contribute to Flickr groups.
 No matter what you are taking pictures of (from "Concrete Workers" to "Phillip Spaulding's Ferries"), you'll find people sharing photos of it in a Flickr group.
 Remember, what you post into a group must be relevant and on topic.
 Be sure to check out the group discussion and follow the rules.

-Organizing Images: Once you have several Flickr sets for your program or activity, you can organize them into collections.
+Organizing Images: Once you have several Flickr albums for your program or activity, you can organize them into collections.
 A collection homepage gives you a stable, convenient URL to share.
-This allows you to publicize a consistent URL, even while you are adding new images and sets.
-In Flickr, images go into sets and sets go into collections.
+This allows you to publicize a consistent URL, even while you are adding new images and albums.
+In Flickr, images go into albums and albums go into collections.